uoregon-libraries/ojs-podman/README.md

 *Note that this substitution happens only once*.
 After the first startup, your settings can only be changed by editing the configuration file directly.
-This is something we hope to improve in time.
+This is something we hope to improve in time, but it becomes tricky as there are cases where the file needs to be edited manually, and those edits need to be preserved.

 The "config" volume looks weird, but is done this way in order to keep the config totally separated from the code: it starts as an empty directory, and on